AdobeDocs/commerce-cloud-service.en/help/user/magento-platform-architecture.md

 ---
-title: Platform Architecture
+title: Commerce Platform Architecture
-description: Describes the infrastructure for the Magento Platform solution.
+description: Describes the infrastructure for the Adobe Commerce Platform solution.
 exl-id: 0dd3bd1b-e530-4436-b6c6-90f9f508e8a6
 ---

-# Magento Platform Architecture
+# Commerce PaaS Architecture

-The Magento Platform is built on Ethos-Kubernetes and Adobe Cloud Manager to provide a cloud-native architecture.
+The Commerce PaaS architecture is built on Ethos-Kubernetes and Adobe Cloud Manager to provide a cloud-native hosting environment with self-service capabilities.

-## CICD

-## Storage

-## Scaling
+- **Ethos-Kubernetes**—

+- **Admin Console**—Control access to the Commerce program and define roles.

+- **Cloud Manager**—Cloud Manager provides a basis for the new Commerce Program UI.
+  - Environment access and controls
+  - CICD Pipeline optimization and scheduling
+  - Git management and activity logs
+  - Performance monitoring

+- **Magento Commerce**—